MathewHDYT/Unity-Pool-Manager/README.md

 [![GitHub downloads](https://img.shields.io/github/downloads/MathewHDYT/Unity-Pool-Manager-UPM/all.svg?style=flat-square)](https://github.com/MathewHDYT/Unity-Pool-Manager-UPM/releases/)

 # Unity Pool Manager (UPM)
-Used to easily create and manage prefabs as pools of a given size, that can be easily to save having to utilize destroy and instantiate when wanting to use an instance of that prefab.
+Used to easily create and manage instances of prefabs as pools of a given size, that saves having to utilize destroy and instantiate when wanting to use an instance of that prefab.

 ## Contents
 - [Unity Pool Manager (UPM)](#unity-pool-manager-upm)